jchellmuth/jchellmuth.github.io/_posts/2020-01-07-FACS-analysis-with-R.md

 ```

 If we want to retain any Pheno Data from the initial flowSet, we can use
-a quick merge (here, we only have the well information though).
+a simple merge (here, we only have well information).

 ``` r
 psm <- merge(ps,pData(fs),by="name")